For a man’s ways are in full view of the Lord, and he examines all his paths. Pr 5:21

 Perhaps if these questions popped up on my calendar on the first day of each month, I would more clearly see God’s path and try to step back on it where I have slipped.

-You know the questions you need to whisper in my ear.
+You know the questions You need to whisper in my ear.
 Speak them loud enough to sound above the roar of my busyness, so that I can choose to hear and follow.
+Amen.